PeterHolderrieth/Steerable_CNPs/README.md

 ## Contact

-If you have any questions, feel free to contact me under peter.holderrieth@new.ox.ac.uk
+If you have any questions, feel free to contact me (peter.holderrieth@new.ox.ac.uk).